cis-ds/course-site/content/notes/machine-learn/resampling/index.md

 ## General Social Survey {#gss}

-As for [preprocessing](/notes/preprocess/), let's use the [General Social Survey](http://gss.norc.org/) is a biannual survey of the American public.^[Conducted by NORC at the University of Chicago.]
+As for [preprocessing](/notes/preprocess/), let's use the [General Social Survey](http://gss.norc.org/) is a biannual survey of the American public.

 ```r